Code-Institute-Submissions/MattTurnbull1999-ms1/README.md

 Technology; HTML, CSS and JavaScript GoogleFonts, Font Awesome, Bootstrap frameworks for responsiveness, CSS hover

+IMPORTANT - Please note that the JavaScript carousel on the index.html page and the Bootstrap nav at the top of ALL pages are NOT MY WORK, i took these from the Bootsrap website - https://getbootstrap.com/docs/4.5/getting-started/introduction/

 Media: The Bouquets images are ALL actual imgages of the business products The florist pic, wedding pic and the our policy pictures were all sourced from shutterstock - https://www.shutterstock.com/

 Acknowledgements: For inspiration i used florist sites such as Bloom and Wild - https://www.bloomandwild.com/ Eflorist - https://www.eflorist.co.uk/ For any questions i used https://www.w3schools.com/ to help find the answer.
 Also i used the slack channels, to search for any similar questions that other people may have had and already found the answer.

 Wireframes:

+MS1 Wireframe.bmpr